htrajan/ht-drawsteel/Kits/Caster Kits/Spellslinger.md

 # Spellslinger

-The Spellslinger kit is for those who want to focus magic on their foes from far away, becoming a magical blaster surrounded by rippling energy.
+The Spellslinger kit is for those who want to [[Focus|focus]] magic on their foes from far away, becoming a magical blaster surrounded by rippling energy.
 While using this kit, you can faintly see auras of energy emanating from far-off creatures.

 ## Equipment